 Our contract revenue was generated by recognizing revenue from the amortization of up-front licensee fees for research and development services under our collaboration agreements with ISU Abxis.
-Payments made to us under these agreements are recognized over the period of performance for each arrangement.
+Payments made to us under this agreement is recognized over the period of performance for the arrangement.
 We may also be entitled to receive additional milestone payments and other contingent payments upon the occurrence of specific events.
 We have not generated any revenue from commercial product sales to date.
-ISU Abxis represents 100% of our total contract revenue for the three months ending March 31, 2017 and 2016.
+ISU Abxis represents 100% of our total contract revenue for the three and six months ending June 30, 2017 and 2016.